 At the Tavistock and Portman we welcome students from around the globe.
 If you are from a European Union country and are currently studying with us or about to begin one of our courses, you may have a number of questions or concerns around Brexit.

 We would like to reassure potential and current students that the vote to leave the European Union does not mean there will be any immediate material change to the immigration or fee status of current and prospective EU students for the 2018/19 academic year.

 We appreciate that this is an uncertain and unsettling time.
 We will be working hard to ensure you are kept informed of any changes should there be any.

-We are able to offer Tier 4 visas to international students who meet the UK Visas and Immigration pre-determined criteria.
+We are able to sponsor international students to apply for a Tier 4 visa, where they meet the UK Visas and Immigration pre-determined criteria.
 When you apply for your course, you must let us know if you are an international student and will require a Tier 4 visa.
 Please see our guidance notes here.
 The Tier 4 visa process is governed to us by the UK Government and regulations are subject to change.
 We strongly advise that you keep up to date with the rules and regulations via the UKVI website.

 Once you have been accepted onto a course, we will start the process of issuing you with your CAS number which you will need in order to apply for a tier 4 visa.

 The UK Visas and Immigration website has a lot of information for international students.